 There are four basic ways to save extra vegetables from your garden for later use:

 Many fruits and vegetables can be preserved by canning them.
 Pears, apples, tomatoes, pickled cucumbers, and beans are among the most popular garden produce that can be preserved this way.
 For home gardeners, canning involves the use of special canning jars, not cans.
 Tomatoes and other high acid fruits can be canned in a hot water bath.
 Other fruits and vegetables can be canned with a pressure canner.
 Properly canned fruits and vegetables are easy to store and will last up to a year.
+They make great gifts for holidays or for hostess gifts.
+What a great way to share your surplus harvest.

 Freezing fruits, vegetables, and some herbs is even easier than canning; and, many gardeners are more comfortable with freezing than canning because freezing is almost foolproof and there’s no danger of spoilage or contacting botulism.
 Green beans and other vegetables should be blanched before freezing them.
 Simply wash the beans, cut them into 1″ to 2″ pieces if you prefer, boil them for 2 minutes, and then immediately cool them in an ice water bath.
 Dry the beans with paper towels and put them in freezer bags or vacuum seal them with a home vacuum sealer like Seal-A-Meal.